maine-woDNA/maine-woDNA.github.io/Extraction/Qubit1.md

     src: /assets/images/Headers/Samples1C.jpg
 ---

-**Quibitting Our eDNA Samples**
+**Qubitting Our eDNA Samples**

-Once we had extracted our eDNA, we then had to quibit our samples to quantify our DNA concentrations.
+Once we had extracted our eDNA, we then had to qubit our samples to quantify our DNA concentrations.

 To do this we followed these steps: